Interactive Whiteboard Lesson Plan

 - To read on sight high frequency and familiar words

-- Ask pupils to generate some other words giving both forms, e.g. one cat, two cats.
+- Can the pupils generate some other words giving both forms, e.g. one cat, two cats.

-- Ask the pupils to read the words at the bottom of the reading game.
+- Ask the pupils if they can read the words at the bottom of the game.
 Which words are singular?
 Which words are plural?

-- Teacher and teaching assistant to ensure that the 'Singular or Plural' reading game is ready to play on pupils' computers.
+- Teacher and teaching assistant to ensure that the ‘Singular or Plural’ game is ready to play on pupils’ computers or iPads.

 Literacy Homework

-On prepared sheet (A4 pdf), ask pupils to draw a picture of a singular object and then to draw its plural.
+On prepared sheet, ask pupils to draw a picture of a singular object and then to draw its plural.